May 19, 2020 UV-C Lamps: Staying Safe

 Light in the Ultraviolet-C (UV-C) spectrum has proven effective in killing virtually all known microorganisms, making it the ideal solution for cleaning HVAC cooling coils and decontaminating the upper air in public spaces such as schools and hospitals.

-The potency of UV lamps, however, means that care must be taken when servicing these systems.
-Unlike some hazards, exposure to ultraviolet light does not offer a natural avoidance response (e.g. squinting eyes in bright sunlight) or a physical cue that protection is necessary (e.g., heat radiating from a hot pan).
+However, the potency of UV lamps means that care must be taken when servicing these systems.
+Unlike some hazards, exposure to ultraviolet light does not offer a natural avoidance response (e.g., squinting eyes in bright sunlight) or a physical cue that protection is necessary (e.g., heat radiating from a hot pan).
 Furthermore, the physiological effects of UV-C exposure are delayed and can appear up to six hours later.

-While damage from UV-C is temporary, the HVAC/R industry takes steps to safeguard service personnel from avoidable ultraviolet exposure and the consequences of its short-term or chronic effects.
+While damage from UV-C is temporary, user safety is paramount, and the HVAC/R industry takes several precautions to safeguard service personnel from avoidable ultraviolet exposure.

 The Power of UV-C

 It’s first important to understand the properties of UV-C and how it can pose a threat if handled improperly.

 UV light, also known as ultraviolet germicidal irritation (UVGI), comprises a segment of the electromagnetic spectrum between 400 and 100 nm.
 The UV segment has different sections, labeled UV-A (400 to 315 nm), UV-B (315 to 280 nm) and very high energy and destructive UV-C (280 to 200 nm).